The Benefits of Emailing Your Students EVERY DAY

 If you want to try the daily communications, here are a couple of tips:

-1. For Blackboard users, instead of email, use the Announcements tool the first few days of class while add/drops are going on so no one misses out.
+1. For Canvas users, instead of email, use the Announcements tool the first few days of class while add/drops are going on so no one misses out.

 2. To avoid being bombarded by course questions in email, ask students to post their general questions to the discussion board and that way you are answering a question that several students may benefit from.
 Individual concerns, however, should be addressed in email.